 The Nigerian graduates, busy working professional and retirees can no longer rely on salaries, pensions and post service years of unknown future jobs.

-There is an urgent need for investment in entrepreneurship, with the prime mandate to breaking the poverty and unemployment cycle in Nigeria.
+That with the prime mandate of: breaking the poverty and unemployment cycle in Nigeria and boosting the economy.

 Oh – Subscribe to our Newsletters now if you want to receive latest updates about innovation, business trends and statistics.
 You’ll get a free eBook!